News Security

 Middle East and Africa face cable cuts, cyberattacks, and power outages, underscoring the need for digital resilience

 Cloudflare’s Q3 2025 Internet Disruption Report paints a sobering picture of the world’s digital connectivity, revealing how a complex web of submarine cable failures, cyber incidents, and government-imposed shutdowns continues to fragment the global Internet.
-The company’s Radar platform, which monitors Internet traffic patterns worldwide, documented major outages between July and September 2025 — including several across the Middle East and Africa (MEA).
+Cloudflare’s Radar platform, which monitors Internet traffic patterns worldwide, documented major outages between July and September 2025 — including several across the Middle East and Africa (MEA).

 The report underscores how fragile the digital backbone remains even as global reliance on connectivity deepens.
 “Every disruption, whether caused by a power failure or policy decision, is a reminder that resilience must be designed into every layer of the Internet,” noted a Cloudflare spokesperson.